TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>JB</strong>: I agree with you.
 I see exactly what you mean and it hurts me at least as much as it hurts you.
 But how to maneuver oneself past this point – how not to lose him or her who may be in what is in effect occupied territory.
 That is really what the Black situation is in this country.
 For the ghetto, all that is lacking is barbed wire, and when you pen people up like animals, the intention is to debase them and you have debased them.

-<strong>AL</strong>: Jimmy, we don’t have an argument
+<strong>AL</strong>: <mark>Jimmy, we don’t have an argument

 <strong>JB</strong>: I know we don’t.

-<strong>AL</strong>: But what we do have is a real disagreement about your responsibility not just to me but to my son and to our boys.
-Your responsibility to him is to get across to him in a way that I never will be able to because he did not come out of my body and has another relationship to me.
+<strong>AL</strong>: But what we do have is a real disagreement about your responsibility not just to me but to my son and to our boys.</mark> Your responsibility to him is to get across to him in a way that I never will be able to because he did not come out of my body and has another relationship to me.
 Your relationship to him as his farther is to tell him I’m not a fit target for his fury.

 <strong>JB</strong>: Okay, okay…